cretz/temporal-workflowcheck-java/README.md

 The key names after `temporal.workflowcheck.invalid.` are known as "descriptor patterns" and these patterns are checked to see whether a call or field access is invalid.
-If the value is `true` the pattern is considered invalid and if it is `false` is is considered valid.
-When supplying properties files as configuration, the later-provided configuration keys overwrite the former keys.
+If the value is `true` the pattern is considered invalid and if it is `false` it is considered valid.
+When supplying properties files as configuration, the later-provided configuration keys overwrite the earlier keys.
 During checking, the more-specific patterns are checked first and the first, most-specific one to say whether it is valid or invalid is what is used.
 This means that, given the following two properties:

 ```